Time Transcending Clocks

 description

 A game all about building clocks and eventually conquering the multiverse.
-Discover the wonders of time travel, phoenixes, 2D dungeon gameplay, and exotic apples in this mysterious idle game.
-(Autoclicker included and upgradeable!)
+Discover the wonders of time travel, phoenixes, 2D dungeon gameplay, and exotic apples in this wacky and complex idle game.
+(An autoclicker is included.)

 latest update